Dan Fernandez: House of Representatives (2007-2016)

-After losing the 2004 gubernatorial elections, Fernandez decided to return to politics by running for representative of the first district of Laguna in 2007.
+Fernandez decided to return to politics by running for representative of the first district of Laguna in 2007.
 He won the elections defeating Atty.
 Nereo Joaquin Jr., the son of former Representatives Nereo and Uliran Joaquin.
 On November 20, 2009, his election was annulled by the House of Representatives Electoral Tribunal for failing to complete the two-year residency requirement prior to filing his 2007 candidacy but it was reversed by the Supreme Court on January 4, 2010.

 Fernandez ran for re-election in 2010 and won defeating his predecessor, Uliran Joaquin.
 He was once again re-elected in 2013.

 As a member of the House of Representatives, Fernandez sponsored and authored 19 House measures.
 He also co-authored 13 House Bills and Resolutions.

 Fernandez served on numerous committees as a member of the Philippine House of Representatives: